owasp-amass/amass-docker-compose/README.md

 * Go to the [IP2Location LITE](https://lite.ip2location.com/) site and sign up for a free account.
 * Download the `IP2LOCATION-LITE-DB11.CSV` and `IP2LOCATION-LITE-DB11.IPV6.CSV` files and copy them into the compose directory.
 * While the Amass Docker Compose is up, execute the `upload_ip2loc_data.sh` script to insert the geo information into the database.

+### Update Process for the Compose Environment

+1. Make the local repo your current working directory: `cd amass-docker-compose`
+2. Shutdown the Amass framework within the Docker environment: `docker compose down`
+3. Backup the `config/assetdb.env`, `config/config.yaml`, and `config/datasources.yaml` files.
+4. Backup the following directories: `assetdb`, `data`, and `logs`
+5. Update the compose local repo with the following command: `git pull origin master`
+6. Restore the files and directories backed up in Steps 3 and 4.

+### Update Process for the Images

+1. Make the local repo your current working directory: `cd amass-docker-compose`
+2. Shutdown the Amass framework within the Docker environment: `docker compose down`
+3. Update components from their GitHub repos: `docker compose build --pull --no-cache`
+4. Your Amass framework is now up-to-date with the latest changes to the project.

 ## Corporate Supporters